autism · general stuff

 PS: yarn and hook details for the blanket are on Ravelry

-autism · crafts & knitting · general stuff
+autism · crafts & knitting · general stuff · summer

 summer days

 Summer has arrived here in this little corner of England.
-The last few days have been wonderful weather-wise and over the weekend our whole family has been outside – the sunshine even coaxed Amy out of the teenage stereotype of preferring bedroom living ๐Ÿ™‚
+The last few days have been wonderful weather-wise and over the weekend our whole family has been outsideย – the sunshine even coaxed Amy out of the teenage stereotype of preferring bedroom living ๐Ÿ™‚

 I’ve been sitting in the shade at the end of the garden and working on some end of term presents for Toby’s teachers.
 I plan to pair each strawberry bookmark with a pretty note book and pencil and wrap them up nicely.